 - Rinse your hair thoroughly with warm water

-The one thing that is important when using rice water for 4c hair growth is that you don’t leave it in.
+The one thing that is important for your hair health when using rice water for 4c hair growth is that you don’t leave it in.
 Make sure you rinse it out completely and add a moisturizer to your hair afterward.
-Remember that rice water can have a drying effect on your hair and therefore women with a dry scalp should nor overuse it in their hair treatment.
+Note that too much rice water can have a drying effect on your hair and therefore women with a dry scalp should not overuse it in their hair treatment.

-All in all, rice water is a great hair treatment to try.
-There is no doubt that the Vitamins, amino acids, and inositol promote hair growth, however, just like with any other natural beauty product it depends on how your hair responds to it.
+All in all, rice water is a great treatment for any hair type and there is no doubt that Vitamins, amino acids, and inositol lead to beautiful hair.
+However, just like with any other natural beauty product it depends on how your hair responds to it.